kitsonng/opencv_face_recognition/README.md

   pip install opencv-contrib-python
   ```

-1. Run detect_faces.py to make sure all required libraries are installed and able to use the webcam
+1. Run detect_faces.py to make sure all required libraries are installed and able to use the webcam.
   ```
   python detect_faces.py
   ```